 GMO ingredients are ingredients from a food item (or even an animal) derived from a food crop that has been altered in some way using genetic engineering.
-Nutricia North America (the makers of Neocate) has an agreement with our suppliers to use only ingredients not derived from genetically modified organisms.
-(At this time we have not yet sought third-party verification.)
-The ingredients are considered not GMO.
-Many other manufacturers of formulas in the United States have not commented on the GMO status of the ingredients used in their products.
+Many food manufacturers or distributors in the United States have not commented on the GMO status of the ingredients used in their products.
 It's important to note that many scientists and healthcare professionals do not see GMO ingredients as a big concern.
-Genetic modification can be thought of in many cases as a speeding up of the traditional process of plant breeding, and has done wonders to increase crop yields over the past several decades to help alleviate world hunger.
+Genetic modification can be thought of in many cases as a speeding up of the traditional process of plant or animal breeding, and has done wonders to increase crop yields over the past several decades to help alleviate world hunger.

 Research on the use of GMO ingredients is relatively new and is finding to be controversial.

-Another concern is that genetic engineering often involves the use of antibiotic-resistance genes as "selectable markers" and this could lead to production of antibiotic-resistant bacterial strains that are resistant to available antibiotics we have today.2
+Another concern is that genetic engineering often involves the use of antibiotic-resistance genes as "selectable markers" and that this could speed the development of antibiotic-resistant bacterial strains that are resistant to available antibiotics we have today.2

 Other research looks to the potential benefits of GMO food items as they may help to decrease hunger and starvation to millions because GMO crops can produce better yields, and can be more resistant to drought or pests.

 Because this is still being investigated, more will have to be studied to understand the true implications of GM ingredients.
-But for the time being, it is good to know that all of our Neocate products use non-GM ingredients.
+But for the time being, we hope that the information we provide about the ingredients used in Neocate products is helpful.

 Read Comments (19)